Please note: a valid prescription is required for all prescription medication.

 Store the syringe in the refrigerator at 36°F to 46°F, or 2°C to 8°C, in the original carton.
 The carton helps protect the medicine from light.
 Do not freeze it, and do not use a syringe that has been frozen, even if it later thaws.

 Enbrel may be kept at room temperature, up to 77°F or 25°C, for a limited period described in the official label.
 Once stored at room temperature, it should not be returned to the refrigerator.
-If the room-temperature period is exceeded, follow the product instructions and ask a healthcare professional or pharmacy team what to do.
+If the room-temperature period is exceeded, set the product aside and ask a healthcare professional or pharmacy team what to do.

 For travel, carry the syringe in hand luggage rather than checked baggage.
 Use an insulated carrier if cold storage is needed, and keep the pharmacy label with the carton.
-Pack a sharps container or a travel-safe sharps plan so used syringes are handled safely.
+Pack a sharps container or a travel-safe sharps plan so used syringes are handled safely away from shared surfaces.

 Cold-sensitive orders should be opened and stored promptly after arrival.
-If the package condition or temperature exposure seems unusual, set the product aside and seek pharmacy guidance before use.
+If the package condition, temperature exposure, or product appearance seems unusual, do not inject the medicine until you receive pharmacy or clinical guidance.

 Side Effects, Warnings, and When to Get Help